2022 California Housing Legislation Highlights

 School Employees

 AB 2295 (Bloom) Allows housing for school employees to exceed local zoning.
-Passed Assembly 50–19
+Signed into law by the Governor.

 Student Housing

 SB 886 (Wiener) Faster approvals for student housing, CEQA exemption.
-Passed Senate 33–1
+Signed into law by the Governor.

 AB 1764 (Medina) Student housing insecurity data + community college student housing to be reviewed by local gov’t bldg dept instead of the state.
-Passed Assembly 74–0
+Passed Assembly 74–0.
+Held in Senate committee

 AB 2272 (Low) Loans for maintenance of private college student housing.
-Passed Asembly 61–0
+Signed into law by Governor on July 19, 2022

 Youth Housing

 AB 1615 (Ting) Expands foster youth housing program to also cover youth ages 22–24.
 Extends transition housing program to cover those that are 25 years old.
-Passed Assembly 76–0
+Passed Assembly 76–0.
+Held in Senate committee

 Preserving Affordable Housing

 SB 490 (Caballero) Technical assistance. for buying and rehabbing buildings to become affordable housing.
-Passed Senate 36–0
+Gut and amended into bill unrelated to housing.

 AB 1850 (Ward) Rent limits on market-rate buildings converted to affordable housing.
 Average rents must be lowered at least 10% from previous market rate rents, and at least half the units also must be at least 20% less than the fair market rent in the area.
-Passed Assembly 52–0
+Passed Assembly 52–0.
+Failed to pass Senate committee.

 AB 1911 (Gabriel) Tax credits for preserving affordability by converting existing privately owned housing to affordable housing.
 Inactive.
 Held in Appropriations